All about Microsoft Teams SMS

 Why hasn't Microsoft added SMS to Microsoft Teams?

-So how do I add SMS to Microsoft Teams right now?
+So how do I add business-grade SMS to Microsoft Teams right now?

-Several third parties can add SMS into MS Teams.
+Several third parties can be used for Microsoft Teams SMS.
 Most of these fall into two categories.
 These provide, either:

 1. An external SMS service that adds a simple, unsophisticated Bot to an MS Teams channel